 We offer communities in our service area the opportunity to win one of ten $3,000 grants.
 Through these grants, we seek to support our municipal customers with developing and improving environmentally-friendly programs and facilities in their communities.
 We would love to hear what you are doing to enhance the quality of life of your residents!

-Town of Cochrane Retrofit energy efficient LED lighting in their community hall
+Town of Bassano Install energy efficient LED lighting at the community hall

-FortisAlberta’s Earth Hour Challenge was a huge success last year with 25 municipalities in our service territory competing to save the most electricity.
+FortisAlberta’s Earth Hour Challenge was a huge success this year with 29 municipalities in our service territory competing to save the most electricity.

 Earth Hour is a global event that takes place in March every year with the goal of encouraging people and businesses to turn off unnecessary lights, appliances and electronic devices to help conserve power and raise awareness around environmental issues.

-Last year’s recipients of the Earth Hour grants were:
+This year’s recipients of the Earth Hour grants are:

-Village of Alix received a $2,500 grant for an 18.5 per cent decrease in consumption
+Village of Barons received a $2,500 grant for a 13 per cent decrease in consumption.

-Thank you to all participating communities who entered the 2016 FortisAlberta Earth Hour Challenge!
-We want to continue to support Earth Hour again this year and encourage communities to enter our Challenge.
+Thank you to all participating communities who entered the 2017 FortisAlberta Earth Hour Challenge!

 Our Green Up grant program is designed to help create or enhance an environmental program for students in Elementary/Junior High schools.
 Ten schools in our service area will receive a grant of $2,500 to implement an environmental education program.
 All schools in our service area are eligible to apply.
 Please check back in September to apply!